Ego Strength Assessment Tool for Psychedelic Preparation

 Clients rate each statement using the scale: 0 = Never, 1 = Rarely, 2 = Sometimes, 3 = Often, 4 = Always.

-· - I can tell the difference between my emotions and objective reality.
+I can differentiate between my emotions and objective reality.

-· - I can sit with painful or confusing thoughts without needing to escape.
+I can sit with painful or confusing thoughts without escaping.

 Total Score: Add all items (maximum = 36).